RamiKrispin/tslabeler/README.md

 # tslabeler

 Shiny app to allow labeling of large time series data.

-The intent of labeling could be preprocessing data for time series, classification or anomaly detection modeling.
+Labeling time series data is a typical preprocessing step for developing time series forecasting, classification or anomaly detection models.